navapbc/template-infra/app/README.md

 - `eslint`: This [module](https://www.npmjs.com/package/eslint) provides linting.
 Configuration implemented in .eslintrc.
 - `eslint-config-nava`: This [module](https://github.com/navapbc/eslint-config-nava) contains nava's preferred configurations for eslint.
 It is implemented in .eslintrc > extensions > nava.
 - `eslint-config-next`: This [module](https://nextjs.org/docs/basic-features/eslint) is automatically installed by nextJS, it includes out of the eslint configuration.
 Implemented in .eslintrc.json > extends > next.
 - `eslint-config-prettier`: This [module](https://github.com/prettier/eslint-config-prettier) turns off eslint rules that may conflict with prettier.
 Implemented in .eslintrc > extends > prettier.
+This module requires that we list `prettier` as the last element of the `extends` object in `eslintrc.json`.
 - `jest-environment-jsdom`: This [module](https://www.npmjs.com/package/jest-environment-jsdom) simulates the DOM for testing.
 Implemented in jest.config.js > testEnvironment.
 - `prettier`: This [module](https://prettier.io/) is used for code formatting.
 Implemented in .prettierrc.json.
 - `ts-jest`: This [module](https://www.npmjs.com/package/ts-jest) lets ys yse hest to test our project written in TypeScript.
 Implemented in jest.config.js > preset > ts-jest